fifty-wei/secret-share-documents/getting-started/README.md

 For this project, we have created a smart contract on Polygon that interacts with the Secret Network.
 The smart contract on Polygon manages the process of storing and retrieving documents on Secret Network.
 The smart contract sends a message to Axelar GMP, which bridges the message from the Polygon chain to the Secret Network chain, enabling the storage of confidential information.

-You can find the smart contract in the polygon-secret/contract folder. feel free to deploy your own contract on Polygon. then you can add the address of your contract in the sdk-js/Config.ts file.
+You can find the smart contract in the [`polygon-secret/contract`](https://github.com/fifty-wei/secret-share-documents/blob/main/polygon-secret/contracts/PolygonToSecret.sol) folder. feel free to deploy your own contract on Polygon. then you can add the address of your contract in the [`sdk-js/src/Config.ts`](https://github.com/fifty-wei/secret-share-documents/blob/main/sdk-js/src/Config.ts) file.
+In our example, we have deploy a smart contract at this address `0xACE531E19D52DB4e485Ce894c6AfE53D60b59ca0`.

+Note that this implementation is customizable.
+It can be used as a proof on Polygon to validate a process or other ideas you may have.
+Note that in our current implementation, anyone with another contract on Polygon can call the Secret smart contract through Axelar to store information.
+No checks are performed on the secret smart contract side to verify the original address from Polygon.

 ## Redeploying the Secret Network contract